Superphysics Superphysics

 In QED, the sum over all possible histories can be represented as a sum over Feynman diagrams like those below, which represent some of the ways it is possible for two electrons to scatter off each other through the electromagnetic force.

-In these diagrams the solid lines represent the electrons and the wavy lines represent photons.
 Time is understood as progressing from bottom to top, and places where lines join correspond to photons being emitted or absorbed by an electron.

-Diagram (A) represents the two electrons approaching each other, exchanging a photon, and then continuing on their way.
 That is the simplest way in which two electrons can interact electromagnetically, but we must consider all possible histories.
 Hence we must also include diagrams like (B).

 That diagram also pictures two lines coming in—the approaching electrons—and two lines going out—the scattered ones—but in this diagram the electrons exchange 2 photons before flying off.

-The diagrams pictured are only a few of the possibilities; in fact, there are an infinite number of diagrams, which must be mathematically accounted for.
+The diagrams pictured are only a few of the possibilities.
+In fact, there are an infinite number of diagrams, which must be mathematically accounted for.

-Feynman diagrams come with rules that allow you to read off, from the lines and vertices in each diagram, a mathematical expression.
-The probability, say, that the incoming electrons, with some given initial momentum, will end up flying off with some particular final momentum is then obtained by summing the contributions from each Feynman diagram.
+The probability that the incoming electrons, with some given initial momentum, will end up flying off with some particular final momentum is then obtained by summing the contributions from each Feynman diagram.

-That can take some work, because, as we’ve said, there are an infinite number of them.
-Moreover, although the incoming and outgoing electrons are assigned a definite energy and momentum, the particles in the closed loops in the interior of the diagram can have any energy and momentum.
+Although the incoming and outgoing electrons are assigned a definite energy and momentum, the particles in the closed loops in the interior of the diagram can have any energy and momentum.

 That is important because in forming the Feynman sum one must sum not only over all diagrams but also over all those values of energy and momentum.